 - Propane is associated with the same health implications and serious risk of death as butane.

-We have a solvent abuse leaflet available which you can view here – just get in touch if you’d like printed copies.
+We also have a general solvent abuse leaflet available – just get in touch if you’d like printed copies.
+Solvent Abuse – The Lowdown (PDF)